tvmendonca/iRheoCStretch/README.md

 *A text file of frequency, k' and k'' can be exported from the app.
 Plots can be saved as image files.*

 #### Parameters to adjust:
--Initial Extension: chromosome extension relative to its original length at time 0 (start of 2 min recording after extension)
+-Initial Extension: chromosome extension relative to its original length at time 0 (start of 2 min recording after extension -  set to auto)
--Initial Force: summed force on both beads at time 0
--Gradient of Extension at Infinite Time: gradient in chromosome extension data at infinite time (default value 0)
+-Initial Force: average force on chromosome at time 0  (set to auto) -Gradient of Extension at Infinite Time: gradient in chromosome extension data at infinite time (default value 0)
 -Gradient of Force at Infinite Time: gradient in force at infinite time (default value 0)
 -Number of Interpolated Points: upsampling data if needed.
 Higher values can result in noisy data while too low values can result in errors.